SquareBracketAssociates/Booklet-TestingInPharo/Chapters/XTDD/XTDD.md

 	self assert: (Counter new count: 22) count equals: 22
 ```

-Now during the definition of the method the system will notify you because the class `Counter` does not exist.
+Now during the definition of the method, the system will notify you because the class `Counter` does not exist.
 Figure *@fig:gettingDefined@* shows that the IDE presents the class `Counter` slanted to show that this class
 does not exist.